hj6hki123/MaestroMiner/README.md

 ~~Given that the original author has stopped development (I think?)~~ , once again express my gratitude to kvarenzn for the excellent work.
 I’ve basically just wrapped a simple GUI shell  around the original core architecture to make the gameplay experience even more convenient and user-friendly.

 **If you're looking for an easier way to play, give this version a try!**
+Support for BanG Dream and Project Sekai: Colorful Stage

 ##  What's new